pawneetdev/rest-to-mcp-adapter/ARCHITECTURE.md

 ## System Overview

-The REST-to-MCP Adapter follows a **pipeline architecture** with four distinct phases:
+The REST-to-MCP Adapter follows a **pipeline architecture** with four distinct stages:

 ```
-Phase 1: Ingestion & Normalization
+Ingestion & Normalization
     ↓
-Phase 2: MCP Tool Generation
+MCP Tool Generation
     ↓
-Phase 3: Runtime Execution
+Runtime Execution
     ↓
-Phase 4: MCP Server
+MCP Server
 ```

-Each phase is independent and can be used standalone or as part of the complete pipeline.
+Each stage is independent and can be used standalone or as part of the complete pipeline.

 ---

-## Phase Breakdown
+## Component Breakdown

-### Phase 1: Ingestion & Normalization
+### Ingestion & Normalization

 **Purpose**: Load API documentation from various sources and convert to a unified canonical format.